 Okaloosa County DUI Manslaughter Attorney

 Regardless of the circumstances, any traffic accident that results in a fatality is a terrible and tragic event for all parties involved.
-With such a devastating outcome of a lethal accident, DUI Manslaughter cases in Okaloosa County are vigorously prosecuted and if you are charged, you will face the very real possibility of prison time.
-While our firm empathizes with these cases, we also firmly believe that each and every person charged with DUI Manslaughter deserves an aggressive defense.
+With such a devastating outcome, DUI Manslaughter cases in Okaloosa County are prosecuted to the fullest extent and you will be faced with the real possibility of prison time.

 Overview of DUI Manslaughter Under Florida Law

-Driving under the influence is a serious crime in Okaloosa County and throughout Florida.
-If a person driving under the influence of alcohol or illegal substances causes an accident in which another party is killed, that person can expect to be charged with DUI Manslaughter.
-Under Florida law, not only can you be sentenced to prison time, this crime also carries harsh administrative penalties through the DMV such as the likelihood that your driver’s license will be permanently revoked.
+If a person driving under the influence of alcohol or illegal substances causes an accident in which someone is killed, that person can expect to be charged with DUI Manslaughter and face a lengthy prison sentence.

 DUI Manslaughter Definition

 Under Florida Statute 316.193(1) and 316.193(3)(c)(3), DUI Manslaughter is committed in Florida when a person:

 - Drives a vehicle, or is found to be in actual physical control of a vehicle and the person is either:

 - Under the influence of alcoholic beverages or any chemical or controlled substance, when affected to the extent that the person’s normal faculties are impaired; or